janmax/alignment_bioinf/README.rst

 ****************************************************************
-Implementation of Needleman-Wnusch and Smith-Waterman algorithms
+Implementation of Needleman-Wunsch and Smith-Waterman algorithms
 ****************************************************************

 Created by Jan Maximilian Michal as part of the lecture Algortithmen der